 #4: Utilise User-Generated Content in Your Marketing & Sales Efforts

-This is less about personalisation in the CRO sense, and more about the personal connection we’ve talked about.
+This is less about personalisation in the CRO sense and more about the personal connection we’ve talked about.
 Did you know that 84% of people trust online reviews as much as a personal recommendation?
 That’s not for nothing.

 UGC like customer reviews or use cases can be a fantastic way to replace some of your marketing language with something more genuine.
 It will give you new marketing material to work with and help you get to know your customers.
-You can choose to incorporate reviews or other UGC on your landing pages, social media sites, call-to-action pop ups and more.
+You can choose to incorporate reviews or other UGC on your landing pages, social media sites, call-to-action pop-ups and more.

 #5: Communicate with your consumers – they love you

 The email weapon isn’t so secret.
 It’s common knowledge that email marketing is a powerful customer acquisition tool.
 First of all, the foot-in-the-door technique applies.
 Second, you have permission to push marketing messaging to an entire list of people.
 But keeping customers is just as important as acquiring new customers.
 Reach out to let them know about any outstanding notifications, recent updates, etc. Reignite their interest in your product via email.
-Remind them of what’s going on, of what they’re missing out on, etc.
+Remind them of what’s going on, what they’re missing out on, etc.

 As an online business, your primary goal is to convert your target audience into visitors, and then visitors into customers.
 In that sense, CRO comes before personalisation.
 But which should you prioritise?

 “Look to create custom content that pushes the boundaries of the technology you have access to, and remember to always test your results.
-The more personalised your content, the more you’ll stay ahead of the curve and impress customers with the content you’re delivering just to them.” ~ Neil Patel
+The more hyper-personalised your content, the more you’ll stay ahead of the curve and impress customers with the content you’re delivering just to them.” ~ Neil Patel